symfony/symfony-docs/cookbook/workflow/new_project_git.rst

         $ php bin/vendors install

-    your project will contain complete the git history of all the bundles and libraries defined in the ``deps`` file.
-It can be as much as 100 MB!
+    your project will contain complete the git history of some of the bundles and libraries defined in ``composer.json``.
 You can remove the git history directories with the following command:

     .. code-block:: bash